United Artists Theatre (Portland, Oregon)

 United Artists Theatre, originally known as the Majestic Theatre, was a movie palace in Portland, Oregon, United States.
-It was the first establishment in Portland exclusively intended for motion picture screening.
+It was Portland's first theater exclusively for movie screening.

 History

 The Majestic Theatre opened as Portland's first "palace" for motion pictures on June 10, 1911, at the northeast corner of Southwest Park Avenue and Washington Street.
-The venue contained 1,100 seats.
-It was originally owned by Edwin F. James.
+It had 1,100 seats, and was originally owned by Edwin F. James.